White man hands to head at desk with notebook, crumbled paper, pencils, books

 • Follow the directions.
 Grad schools will often give you specific application instructions, so follow them!
 If they ask for 500 words, don’t write more.
 You don’t want the admission committee to question your ability to follow directions.

 • Proofread.
-After you’re done writing your personal statement, set it aside for a day or two, then read it again with fresh eyes.
+After you’re done writing your personal statement, set it aside for a day or two, then reread it with fresh eyes.
 Look for typos, misspellings, and punctuation errors.
-Also make sure you’re conveying the message you wanted and answering the prompt accurately.
+Also, ensure you’re conveying the message you wanted and accurately answering the prompt.
 It needs to show you’re capable of grad school–level writing.

 Related: Essential Grad School Search and Application Timeline

-Do you know we have a whole section dedicated to Graduate School?
+Do you know we have a whole section dedicated to Graduate School advice and research?
 Check it out now to learn more about the admission process or find the right program for you.

 Like what you’re reading?